AustinTSchaffer/DailyProgrammer/Reddit/SocialGolferProblem/README.md

 the terms `groups` and `objects` wherever appropriate, to genericize the problem as much as possible.

-Given that 11 is prime, I suspect that the solution for any prime number of groups is the same as the number of groups, as long as the number of objects per group is less than or equal to the number of groups.
+Given that 11 is prime, I suspect that using this script for any prime number of groups will result in a value that is equal to the number of groups, as long as the number of objects per group is less than or equal to the number of groups.
 As long as those input conditions are met, this terrible script should work.